Friendly fungus feeds on bad skin fungi

 .
 Please note that we have independently established much better treatment protocols than those of these original trials, and we supply more spores than used in those trials as well.

-This "vampire fungus" literally sucks the "blood" out of other fungi, leaving only their dead, empty cell wall behind.
+This "cannibal fungus" literally sucks the "blood" out of other fungi, leaving only their dead, empty cell wall behind.
 This friendly fungus can not harm us.
 Without another fungus to parasitise on, it will quickly die.
 Pythium oligandrum is highly specialized for one food source only: Other fungi.
 It can't digest anything else but fungal protoplasm.
 You use it topically (externally) only, but if you would swallow it, nothing would happen, as with blue cheese.
 The spores are freeze-dried so they will survive postal transit in freezing temperatures.
 Live cultures do not survive freezing, but our dry spores do, just as they survive in frozen soil.
 The spores last many years when kept cool and dry, and only when there is moisture and a supply of "prey-fungus", the spores (fungal "seeds") will grow into Pythium fungi.
 Here (PDF)

 you can read that the EU considers it as totally safe: